OrbitalWarmind/Back-to-the-Future/README.md

 # Back-to-the-Future (Website Analysis Tool)

 This Python script allows you to see when a website was created and it will search for archived snapshots of a URL using the Wayback Machine API.
-It retrieves the closest archived snapshot, Give your public IP address and the SSL certificate of the site.
+It retrieves the closest archived snapshot, it will give you your public IP address and the SSL certificate of the site.

 ## Features